 The total estimated budget has been increased to EUR 50 billion.
 (20 April - 20 May).
 The measures has been further amended to allow support to micro and small enterprises already in difficulty on 31 December 2019 (31 July).
+The scheme has been further amended to extend the period of application to 30 June 2021 (9 December).

 An eighth measure consisting of an aid scheme providing guarantees on operating loans for SMEs and Midcaps with turnover not exceeding EUR 1.5 billion who generate a considerable part of their turnover through export.
 Total budget estimated at EUR 150 million (24 April).
 The measures has been amended to allow support to micro and small enterprises already in difficulty on 31 December 2019 (31 July).
+The scheme has been further amended to extend the period of application to 30 June 2021 (9 December).